LittleBiggler/CoResidence/README.md

 # CoResidence
-## Learning Goals:
+## Project Description:

 This project uses the “CoResidence” dataset, a recent study of household composition, combined with World Bank and United Nations demographic data, to study how household structure relates to economic well-being across countries and time.
-The methodological aim in this projet is to explore how to responsibly reconstruct missing values, model latent structure, and evaluate predictive signal in a high-dimensional multi-panel dataset with substantial missingness.

 CoResidence is my capstone project as an autodidact in data science.
 My goal was to take a real-world, high-dimensional dataset—preferably complex panel data spanning decades—and treat it as if I had been assigned a forecasting task under realistic constraints.

 In other words:

 1) Assume the future must be predicted.
-2) Assume the dataset must be used as-is.
-3) Assume missing values must be filled, not dropped.
+2) Assume missing values must be filled, not dropped.

 In the formal data science courses that I took, .dropna() was almost always the first preprocessing step.
-And I almost always quietly wondered: What if that weren’t an option?
+And I almost always wondered: What if that weren’t an option?
 What if we actually had to use the data we were given?

 This question is central in many real applications: